kallismile/kalli/README.md

 OpenWeatherMap

 PREDICTIONS FOR WEAHTER
+Use Google Chrome !
-Install and extract the file to xampp-->htdocs
+Install and extract the file to xampp-->htdocs !